rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-cli.md

 # Accessing the CLI

-!!! note

-    This is a copy/paste from the ME4 docs.
-Almost *all* of this is missing from the official ME5 docs, but I assume it still applies.
-I cross referenced the CLI commands and they are all the same.

 Embedded within the controller modules is a command-line interface (CLI) that enables you to manage and monitor the storage system.
 The CLI can be accessed in two ways:

 - Use SSH or HTTPS on a management host that is remotely connected to a controller module network port through a LAN.
 HTTP and Telnet are supported, but not recommended.
-- Use a serial cable to establish a connection from a terminal emulator to the CLI port on a controller module.
-Refer back to the [controller module rear panel diagram](#controller-module-4-port-fciscsi) for the location of the CLI ports.
+- Use a micro-USB cable to establish a connection from a terminal emulator to the CLI port on a controller module.
+Refer back to the [controller module rear panel diagram](me5-overview.md#controller-module-4-port-sas-shown) for the location of the CLI ports.

-1. Connect a 3.5mm/DB9 serial cable from a host computer with a serial port to the 3.5mm stereo plug CLI port on controller A. Alternatively, connect a generic mini-USB cable from a host computer to the USB CLI port on controller A.
+1. Connect a micro-USB cable from a host computer to the USB CLI port on controller A.
 2. Start a terminal emulator configured to use the following display and connection settings:
     1. Display Settings:
           - **Terminal emulation mode** - VT-100 or ANSI (for color support)